The Employment Law Review: Luxembourg

 Employment contracts must be evidenced in writing and signed, in principle, no later than on the first day of work.
 In the absence of a written employment contract, the existence of a contract may be proven by the employee via any other means of evidence, whereas the employer may only prove it via limited means of evidence.

-Fixed-term employment contracts are only permitted for the performance of specified time-limited tasks and shall only be used under strict conditions (e.g., execution of an occasional and punctual task defined and not falling within the framework of the current activity of the company, the performance of a specific and unsustainable task in the event of a temporary and exceptional increase in the activity of the business, or when starting or expanding the business).
+Fixed-term employment contracts are permitted only for the performance of specified time-limited tasks and shall be used only under strict conditions (e.g., execution of an occasional and punctual task defined and not falling within the framework of the current activity of the company, the performance of a specific and unsustainable task in the event of a temporary and exceptional increase in the activity of the business, or when starting or expanding the business).

 All employment contracts must contain the following essential terms: